LHRK/Nanodisc-Builder/README.md

 4) The MP is inserted into the MSP dimer, by simply combining the two centered pdb files, created above.
 5) Insane can then be used on the MP_MSP complex to insert the lipids, solvate, and neutralize.

-For automization purposes, the COMMANDS_default script contain the possiblity to set the MP input file and name, for embedding in the ND.
+For automization purposes, the COMMANDS_default script contain the possiblity to set the MP input file and name, for embedding in the ND.\
+The GCGR_cg.pdb file is avaliable here on the, for testing purposes.